puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings_style.md

 * Puppet Strings version 1.2 and later
 * Puppet 4 and later

 For information about the specific meaning of terms like 'must,' 'must not,' 'required,' 'should,' 'should not,' 'recommend,' 'may,' and 'optional,' see [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
-[TODO: I am excited to conref this graf from the style guide.]

 {:.section}
 ## The module README